Natale di Roma: Italian Republic

 In the years of the Italian Republic, "Natale di Roma" has been celebrated with conferences and historical reenactments.
 In recent years, this event has regained significance, leading Italian institutions to recognize it more.
-Associations such as the "Gruppo Storico Romano" (GSR) and Pietas Comunita Gentile have contributed to organizing the event through historical reenactments and religious events with the affiliated associations involved in the modern Roman religion.
+Associations such as the "Gruppo Storico Romano" (GSR) and Pietas Comunità Gentile have contributed to organizing the event through historical reenactments and religious events with the affiliated associations involved in the modern Roman religion.
 The Gruppo Storico Romano annually organizes a parade with participants in period costumes and representations of scenes from ancient life and celebrations that echo the religious rites of ancient Rome.

 In 2024, the 2777th "Natale di Roma" was held, with the participation of Italian institutional representatives.
 During the event, a plan was announced to increase funding for historical reenactments and possible legislation aimed at regulating such celebrations to preserve and enhance cultural traditions.
 Additionally, the band of the Italian Army participated in the celebrations.
 Every year, organizations from across Europe come to celebrate this date, demonstrating the importance and international appeal of the event.